 What if I don’t have a business address?

 If you run your business from home, and you don’t want to advertise your home address on your listing, you can instead specify the area you service.
-This could be quite broad – the whole country – or it could be a set of postcodes.
-You can enter more than one service area; I have opted to specify both my local area and further afield.
+This could be a set of postcodes.
+Google My Business listings are intended to help people find local businesses, so specifying a huge service area will not cause your listing to be found by more people.
+In fact, the ‘local search’ will use your actual business address, even if you have opted to hide it.
+I have heard it recommended that you should start by specifying a small area around your business base, and then expand it as your listing gets more views.
 Your listing shows with a map of the area you have specified.

 Photos for your Google My Business listing

 Add photos of your business – if you have a business premises, photos of the outside will help people to find you.

 Hint: upload photos using the Google My Business App on your phone, rather than via your desktop browser.
 This way, you will be given the opportunity to add a caption to your photo as you upload it.
 This ‘meta data’ helps your images to be searchable.
 For example, use the caption to specify your business name and location in images of your business.

 Photos of yourself and your team going about your work make people feel that they already know you a little bit.
 If you work by yourself, photos with customers can do just as well.
 Not all businesses have products or services with dazzling visual appeal.
 Instead of this, you could add a creative image that reflects the essence of your business (maybe from your website or branding).

 Add fresh photos from time to time to keep your listing looking interesting.